Phumnanya/Hanover_health/README.md

 Frontend Developer

-Built as a public-health information and data visualization project using React, TypeScript, and modern frontend technologies.
+Hanover Healthcare was developed as a public-health information and data-visualization project combining a React/TypeScript frontend with a Python/Flask data-processing backend and WHO public-health data.